Building a RAG system with Meilisearch: a comprehensive guide

 - Hybrid search capabilities: Combine keyword and semantic (vector-based) search to deliver broader, more accurate document retrieval.

-- Speed and performance: Meilisearch delivers ultra-fast response times, ensuring that retrieval is never a bottleneck in your LLM workflow.
+- Speed and performance: Meilisearch delivers ultra-fast response times, ensuring retrieval never becomes a bottleneck in your LLM workflow.

-- Customizable relevancy: Adjust ranking rules and sort documents based on attributes like freshness or importance, to prioritize the most valuable results.
+- Customizable relevancy: Adjust ranking rules and sort documents based on attributes such as freshness to prioritize the most valuable results.
 Set a relevancy threshold to exclude less relevant results from the search.

-Once you've established your retrieval system, the next step is to optimize how your data is stored, indexed, and retrieved.
-The following strategies—document chunking, metadata enrichment, and relevancy tuning—will ensure that every search query returns the most useful and contextually relevant information.
+Once you have established your retrieval system, the next step is to optimize how your data is stored, indexed, and retrieved.
+The following strategies (document chunking, metadata enrichment, and relevancy tuning) will ensure that every search query returns the most useful and contextually relevant information.

 How to chunk documents to maximize relevancy

 Breaking down documents into optimal-sized chunks is crucial for effective retrieval.
 Chunks should be large enough to maintain context but small enough to be specific and relevant.
-Consider semantic boundaries like paragraphs or sections rather than arbitrary character counts.
+Consider semantic boundaries, such as paragraphs or sections, rather than arbitrary character counts.

 Enriching metadata to boost search precision